segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 **Object** collections are updated with each sync.
 These are pulled using our sync component.

-**Event** collections are append only, represent a user action or activity, and may be likened to fact tables in a traditional data warehouse. **Note:** Unlike traditional events captured by Segment, these events are not able to be forwarded to Destinations you've configured in your Segment workspace.
-Instead, they can only be synced to a supported data warehouse.
+**Event** collections are append only, represent a user action or activity, and may be likened to fact tables in a traditional data warehouse. **Note:** Unlike traditional events captured by Segment, you can't forward these events to Destinations you've configured in your Segment workspace.
+You can only sync these events to a supported data warehouse.

 |  Collection | Type | Description |